heal-research/arPLS/README.md

 This is an improved algorithm compared to https://github.com/zmzhang/airPLS

 The implementation uses linear algebra for sparse matrices from alglib (http://www.alglib.net).
-Alglib is licensed under GPL3.
+Alglib is licensed under GPL2+.
+Commercial licenses are available.

 Compile:
   `make arPls`